Skip to Main Content

 Why Didn’t the Hospital Bill My Health Insurance Company?

-Hospitals are now using a trick to increase their bottom line: to refrain from billing the health insurance company after an automobile accident.
+Hospitals are now using a trick to increase their bottom line.
+They refrain from billing the health insurance company after an automobile accident.
 Hospitals uniformly have rate agreements with the major health insurance companies, which limits the amount they can charge for services.

 The honey hole, so to speak, for hospital profitability in personal injury claims.
-Texas law does not require hospitals to bill the health insurance company, and recent case law has been favorable to the hospitals.
+Texas law does not require hospitals to bill the health insurance company.
+Recent case law has been favorable to the hospitals.

 The hospital lien law is codified in Texas Property Code Section 55.
 If you have questions about a personal injury settlement or Texas liens, call an experienced personal injury attorney.